DECAfpga/DECA_board/Tutorials/DeMiSTify/README_v0.3.md

 * project_files.rtl is a bit like a .qip file but not quartus-specific.

-  * remove included .qip files in template for your own ones (usually just a project.qip file in the root folder)
+  * remove included .qip files in template for your own ones (usually just a mistcore.qip file in the root folder)
   * If pre-flow scripts like build_id.tcl is not used in core remove it

     * AMR: It isn't needed for the some cores.
 If it's needed, there'll be a TCL script with the MiST core which generates the build_id.v file, so we just add that script so it gets run at the appropriate time.
 Most of them generate a version string which is included in the config string.